EGI-Federation/SVG-advisories/2023/Advisory-EGI-SVG-2023-20.md

-2023-03-17 EGI SVG Risk Assessment completed 2023-07-03 Updated docker images available on Docker Hub 2023-07-04 Advisory sent to sites and placed on advisories.egi.eu
+2023-03-17 EGI SVG Risk Assessment completed 2023-07-03 Updated docker images available on Docker Hub 2023-07-04 Advisory sent to sites and placed on advisories.egi.eu 2024-12-03 Updated as problem re-introduced and then again fixed.

 Context
 =======